StarterInc/StackGen/docs/content/posts/2017-03-23/index.md

 2. SQL Database -> ORM Mapping Data Objects (MyBatis)
 3. ORM Mapping Data Objects

-## Running your Generated Application
+## Step 2: Build and Launch your Generated Application

 After generating your application, you can treat the output as you would any standard Maven Java application.